CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 ## Enabling a plugin

+The plugin container should be deployed using either docker/docker-compose or kubernetes depending on your operating environment.
+Individual plugin configuration can be applied through environment variables, depending on your plugin.
+If deployed in kubernetes with network policies, remember to ensure correct policies are in place.

-Once deployed, plugins can be enabled by adding their details to the Assemblyline configuration file under the section:
+Once deployed and running, plugins can be enabled by adding their details to the Assemblyline configuration file under the section:
 `ui.<plugin_type>`.
 The required config for each plugin type is defined in [Assemblyline Base](https://github.com/CybercentreCanada/assemblyline-base/blob/master/assemblyline/odm/models/config.py).

-Once their configuration has been added, the plugin will be enabled on reload.
+Once their configuration has been added, the plugin will be enabled on the next UI reload.

 For example, External Lookup plugins can be enabled with the following: